Wolverine World Wide (NYSE:WWW) Releases Q1 2022 Earnings Guidance

-Wolverine World Wide (NYSE:WWW – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.370-$0.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.450.
+Wolverine World Wide (NYSE:WWW – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $0.370-$0.400 for the period, compared to the Thomson Reuters consensus estimate of $0.450.
 The company issued revenue guidance of $595 million-$610 million, compared to the consensus revenue estimate of $609.91 million.

-Wolverine World Wide (NYSE:WWW – Get Rating) last announced its earnings results on Wednesday, February 23rd.
-The textile maker reported $0.41 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.41.
-Wolverine World Wide had a return on equity of 27.42% and a net margin of 2.83%.
-The firm had revenue of $635.60 million for the quarter, compared to the consensus estimate of $630.07 million.
-During the same period in the previous year, the business earned $0.21 EPS.
-The firm’s revenue for the quarter was up 24.7% on a year-over-year basis.
-As a group, research analysts anticipate that Wolverine World Wide will post 2.57 earnings per share for the current fiscal year.
+Several research firms have issued reports on WWW.
+B. Riley cut their price target on Wolverine World Wide from $37.00 to $35.00 in a report on Thursday, February 24th.
+Piper Sandler reduced their price target on Wolverine World Wide from $34.00 to $28.00 and set a neutral rating on the stock in a report on Wednesday, February 23rd.
+Zacks Investment Research raised Wolverine World Wide from a sell rating to a buy rating and set a $28.00 target price on the stock in a research report on Thursday, January 13th.
+Robert W. Baird cut Wolverine World Wide from an outperform rating to a neutral rating and lowered their price objective for the stock from $45.00 to $33.00 in a research report on Tuesday, January 4th.
+Finally, UBS Group reduced their target price on Wolverine World Wide from $29.00 to $24.00 and set a neutral rating for the company in a research note on Tuesday, March 8th.
+Five investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Wolverine World Wide presently has a consensus rating of Buy and an average price target of $36.30.

-A number of research firms have recently issued reports on WWW.
-Robert W. Baird lowered Wolverine World Wide from an outperform rating to a neutral rating and dropped their price target for the company from $45.00 to $33.00 in a research report on Tuesday, January 4th.
-Zacks Investment Research upgraded Wolverine World Wide from a sell rating to a buy rating and set a $28.00 price objective for the company in a research report on Thursday, January 13th.
-Telsey Advisory Group decreased their price target on Wolverine World Wide from $32.00 to $30.00 and set a market perform rating on the stock in a research note on Thursday, February 24th.
-Piper Sandler decreased their price target on Wolverine World Wide from $34.00 to $28.00 and set a neutral rating on the stock in a research note on Wednesday, February 23rd.
-Finally, B. Riley reduced their price objective on Wolverine World Wide from $37.00 to $35.00 in a research note on Thursday, February 24th.
-Five analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat, Wolverine World Wide has an average rating of Buy and a consensus price target of $36.30.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, May 5th.
+Investors of record on Friday, April 1st will be issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 1.72%.
+The ex-dividend date of this dividend is Thursday, March 31st.
+Wolverine World Wide’s dividend payout ratio is currently 50.00%.

-In other Wolverine World Wide news, Director Jeffrey M. Boromisa sold 4,788 shares of the company’s stock in a transaction dated Tuesday, March 8th.
-The shares were sold at an average price of $22.02, for a total value of $105,431.76.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Brenda J. Lauderback sold 4,975 shares of the company’s stock in a transaction dated Monday, February 28th.
+In other news, CEO Brendan Hoffman acquired 5,000 shares of Wolverine World Wide stock in a transaction that occurred on Tuesday, March 8th.
+The shares were acquired at an average price of $21.65 per share, with a total value of $108,250.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Brenda J. Lauderback sold 4,975 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
 The stock was sold at an average price of $23.34, for a total transaction of $116,116.50.
 The disclosure for this sale can be found here.
-Corporate insiders own 4.73% of the company’s stock.
+4.73% of the stock is owned by corporate insiders.

-Institutional investors have recently bought and sold shares of the company.
-Parametric Portfolio Associates LLC boosted its holdings in shares of Wolverine World Wide by 1.4% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 235,732 shares of the textile maker’s stock valued at $6,791,000 after acquiring an additional 3,326 shares in the last quarter.
-Marshall Wace LLP boosted its holdings in shares of Wolverine World Wide by 2,091.2% in the fourth quarter.
-Marshall Wace LLP now owns 189,958 shares of the textile maker’s stock valued at $5,474,000 after acquiring an additional 181,289 shares in the last quarter.
-Public Employees Retirement System of Ohio boosted its holdings in shares of Wolverine World Wide by 18.4% in the fourth quarter.
-Public Employees Retirement System of Ohio now owns 161,254 shares of the textile maker’s stock valued at $4,646,000 after acquiring an additional 25,068 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its holdings in shares of Wolverine World Wide by 0.9% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 139,098 shares of the textile maker’s stock valued at $4,007,000 after acquiring an additional 1,248 shares in the last quarter.
-Finally, California State Teachers Retirement System boosted its holdings in shares of Wolverine World Wide by 2.0% in the fourth quarter.
-California State Teachers Retirement System now owns 113,700 shares of the textile maker’s stock valued at $3,276,000 after acquiring an additional 2,182 shares in the last quarter.
-Institutional investors and hedge funds own 92.45% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Janus Henderson Group PLC acquired a new position in Wolverine World Wide in the third quarter valued at about $247,000.
+LPL Financial LLC boosted its holdings in shares of Wolverine World Wide by 25.9% during the 3rd quarter.
+LPL Financial LLC now owns 9,747 shares of the textile maker’s stock worth $291,000 after buying an additional 2,005 shares in the last quarter.
+Susquehanna International Group LLP boosted its holdings in shares of Wolverine World Wide by 850.0% during the 4th quarter.
+Susquehanna International Group LLP now owns 19,500 shares of the textile maker’s stock worth $562,000 after buying an additional 22,100 shares in the last quarter.
+Renaissance Technologies LLC raised its position in shares of Wolverine World Wide by 93.3% during the fourth quarter.
+Renaissance Technologies LLC now owns 22,999 shares of the textile maker’s stock worth $663,000 after purchasing an additional 11,099 shares during the period.
+Finally, Royal Bank of Canada raised its position in Wolverine World Wide by 13.6% in the 3rd quarter.
+Royal Bank of Canada now owns 28,755 shares of the textile maker’s stock valued at $856,000 after buying an additional 3,436 shares during the last quarter.
+92.45% of the stock is owned by institutional investors and hedge funds.

 Wolverine World Wide Company Profile (Get Rating)